bgamari/ghc-wiki-import/commentary/g-so-c-multiple-instances.md

 - Cabal should install packages to a location that does not just depend on name and version,
-- `ghc-pkg` should always add instances to the PackageDB and never overwrite them,
+- `ghc-pkg` should always add instances to the `PackageDB` and never overwrite them,
 - `ghc --make`, `ghci`, and the configure phase of Cabal should select suitable instances according to some rule of thumb (similar to the current resolution technique),
 - we want to be able to make more fine-grained distinctions between package instances than currently possible, for example by distinguishing different build flavours or "ways" (profiling, etc.)
-- `cabal-install` should still find an InstallPlan, and still avoid unnecessarily rebuilding packages whenever it makes sense
+- `cabal-install` should still find an `InstallPlan`, and still avoid unnecessarily rebuilding packages whenever it makes sense
 - some form of garbage collection should be offered to have a chance to reduce the amount of installed packages

 ## Install location of installed Cabal packages